Pathways to Healthcare: A Clinical Practicum at Student Wellness Services

 - Required: at least 15 credits in each of college level math, English, and a science.
+If you have completed INS, M20, M&M or similar programs you have met the math requirement.
 Recommended but not required courses include biology, anatomy & physiology, microbiology, and chemistry.

 - Other important selection factors include at least six months of volunteer or community service work.
 This does not have to be in the medical field.

 - It is important to create a comfortable and safe environment for patients and to cooperate within the team of healthcare providers and staff.
 The applicant should possess poise, tolerance, strong people and communication skills, and the ability to work/focus in a busy environment with multiple distractions.

 - Previous medical experience is not required for application to the program.
 We provide all the training necessary to become a Student Medical Assistant (SMA).